 New developments in cognitive neuroscience, molecular biology, genetics and pharmacology are continually increasing scientists’ understanding of brain function.
-The sites featured here represent leading organizations working to treat and prevent developmental disabilities.
+The sites featured here represent leading organizations working to understand, treat and prevent developmental disabilities.

 IAN: Interactive Autism Network